 Another of Jesus’ most well known parables, the story of the Prodigal Son is about a son who demands his inheritance early and goes off to live a life of pleasure and excess.
 When the money runs out and circumstances look grim, the son returns to his father’s house sheepishly only to welcomed back joyously with open arms by his father.
 The parable of the Prodigal Son mirrors our relationship with God and the grace and mercy offered to us by our loving Heavenly Father.

 - Luke 15:11-32

 Parable of the Sower

-This parable--one of the few recorded in Matthew, Mark, and Luke--recounts the story of a farmer sowing seeds over various types of terrain.
-Some on the seeds land in good soil, some among the weeds, some along the road, etc. Only seed planted in good soil is able to properly take root and grow.
-This is intended to reflect the conditions in which the Gospel is shared and how well it is nurtured within one's entire Christian life.
+This parable—one of the few recorded in Matthew, Mark, and Luke—recounts the story of a farmer sowing seeds over various types of terrain.
+Some on the seeds land in good soil, some among the weeds, some along the road, etc. Only seeds planted in good soil are able to properly take root and grow.
+This is intended to reflect the conditions in which the Gospel is shared and how well it is nurtured within one's life.

 - Matthew 13:3-9